DataCraft-Trio/.github/profile/README.md

 ## Getting Started

-For detailed information on the project, refer to the [Project Wiki](link-to-wiki).
+For detailed information on the project, refer to the [Project Wiki]([link-to-wiki](https://github.com/DataCraft-Trio/.github/wiki/Planning-Document)).
 Each team member is encouraged to explore and contribute to the shared knowledge base.

 **Note:** This project is part of the final assessment for IT 6037 - Data Access and Management (October 2023) and will be assessed both as a team and as an individual.